Monday, March 30, 2015

 Many childhood memories include watching old films that belong to the nostalgic '80s, like The Neverending Story, TronE.T. and even Short Circuit.
 There is one movie that doesn't compare to these family classics, a film that takes place years ago when WARGAMES was part of an era when computers were an integral part of our lives.
 Films like these have paved the way for other computer-focused hits.
 While its plot was thoughtful, suspenseful and thought-provoking, this feature was imperfect.
 Its predictability prevents this film from being impactful, even when it's aged many years.

 The original Hollywood teen sensations, Matt Broderick and Ally Sheedy, both did a good job capturing their character personalities.
 It's the first time Broderick has played a troublesome high school student; many consider this Matthew's breakthrough.
-He will soon play another troublesome teen who is more laidback and less skilled in hacking and ends with the name who would for all time be known as Ferris Bueller.
+He will soon play another troublesome teen who is more laidback and less skilled in hacking.
+His name would be known forever as Ferris Bueller.

 I know WARGAMES as a film that influenced a new avenue for pictures to create stories similar to its premise, including much-needed examples like Summer Wars, Sneakers and Hackers.
 It's nowhere near as flawless as it could have been, but it contains memorable moments, and it is nice to watch for people interested in computers.
 Please, no hacking this post.
 Instead, leave your opinions in the comment tab below.